 The marketing landscape isn’t really a landscape anymore.
 It’s more like a fast moving landslide, snapping trees and engulfing unsuspecting business owners up to their ears in muck.

-A company that provides private jet services spends hundreds of thousands of dollars on schlocky local TV ads.
+• A company that provides private jet services spends hundreds of thousands of dollars on schlocky local TV ads.
 The phones ring, but no one buys.
 Big surprise.
-They’re shouting to the wrong audience entirely – who can’t possibly afford the product.
+They’re shouting to the wrong audience entirely – one that can’t possibly afford the product.

 Yep, the good, ol’ American do-it-yourself mentality dooms many marketing efforts, and even ensures the failure of thousands of businesses every year.
 For every new tactic, and every variety of marketing, there are a hundred different ways to screw things up.

 So what are you supposed to do?
-How can you find the right marketing tool for the job and quit wasting time on marketing opportunities that go nowhere?
+How can business owners find the right marketing tool for the job and quit wasting time on marketing opportunities that go nowhere?

 Don’t expect a specialist in one little marketing niche to understand the entire marketing landscape.
 It may take one person to set the strategy and another group to execute all the tactics.
 After all, there are a lot of them.

-For more insight on how to manage the complex marketing landscape, try THIS post.
+Here’s more on how to find the right person to manage the complex marketing landscape.